Skip to main content

 Edwards syndrome can present in a variety of ways.

 • Prenatally.
 Most cases are identified at this stage.
 Many parents opt to have routine screening for Edwards syndrome (alongside Down syndrome and Patau syndrome), and signs are typically evident on prenatal ultrasounds.
-For more information, see Patient with a higher-chance first-trimester combined screening result, Fetus with raised nuchal translucency and Patient with a higher-chance non-invasive prenatal test (NIPT) result.
+For more information, see Presentation: Patient with a higher-chance first-trimester combined screening result, Presentation: Fetus with raised nuchal translucency and Presentation: Patient with a higher-chance non-invasive prenatal test (NIPT) result.

 • Postnatally.
 Neonates may present with intrauterine growth restriction and typical physical features (there are numerous medical conditions that are more common in the context of Edwards syndrome).
 Signs and symptoms are listed below.